-Royal Perth Hospital is the only Adult Major Trauma Centre for Perth in Western Australia.
-It has acheived Level 1 Trauma Service verification (twice) by the Royal Australasian College of Surgeons.
-In 2013 there were 650 Major Trauma (ISS>15) admissions to the unit.
-The hospital is a 760 bed tertiary hospital (No paediatrics or obstetrics) The Trauma Service is a well developed entity in the hospital with Trauma consultants, Trauma fellow, 4 Trauma surgery registrars, 4 residents,1 intern, Trauma Programme Manager, Trauma Case Manager, and dedicated allied health members.
-The Trauma Fellow also manages a 30 bed Trauma Unit with 4 to 6 high acuity beds with invasive monitoring capabiity.
+Royal Perth Hospital is the only Level 1 Adult Major Trauma Centre in Western Australia.
+It has achieved Level 1 Trauma Service verification (three times) by the Royal Australasian College of Surgeons.
+In 2016 there were 642 Major Trauma (ISS>15) admissions to the service (or 874 ISS>12).
+The hospital is a 450 bed tertiary hospital (No paediatrics or obstetrics) The Trauma Service is a well developed entity in the hospital with Trauma consultants, Trauma fellow, 4 Trauma surgery registrars, 4 residents,2 intern, Trauma Programme Manager, Trauma Case Manager, and dedicated allied health members.
+The Trauma Fellow also manages a 30 bed Trauma Unit with 4 to 6 high acuity beds with invasive monitoring capability.
 Royal Perth Hospital is also the State Spinal Centre.
 The Trauma Service also runs Injury Prevention Programmes such as the P A R T Y programme.

-Research activities arising from the extensive trauma registry database, prospective research into Post Traumatic stress, bone healing rate in head injury, and other clinical audit.
-The Radiology department conducts research into imaging and interventional techniques Outcomes from Injury Prevention programmes - by Dr K M Ho
+Research activities arising from the extensive trauma registry database current study of Prophylactic use of IVC filters by Dr K M Ho The Radiology department conducts research into imaging and interventional techniques Outcomes from Injury Prevention programmes - by Dr K M Ho

 Engage in either ongoing or new clinically based research that is relevant to trauma care, using the available resources of the department, in particular the well-established Trauma Registry.
 The fellow is expected to plan, perform and complete at least one dedicated project, as main investigator, by the end of the fellowship with a view to publication in a professional peer reviewed journal.
 Initiate and participate in quality improvement activities such as clinical audits, mortality audits and missed injuries audits.